gnowoel/exphbs/README.md

 Precompiling:

-  * Compiled templates are cached in production
+  * Templates and partials are precompiled and cached in production

 ## Getting started